-Child marriage is rooted in the cultural traditions of the Hausa-Fulani communities in Northwest Nigeria.
-Child brides often come from patriarchal societies where parents and elders play very significant or domineering roles in selecting spouses for their children.
+in selecting spouses for their children.
 Strong cultural norms place emphasis on a girl's virginity, which is closely tied to a family honour.
-Parents are disposed to marrying off their daughters at a very tender age to ensure they marry as virgins and retain the family honour.
+Parents are disposed to marring off their daughters at a very tender age to ensure they marry as virgins and retain the family honour.
 The practice of child marriage is also strongly followed as a way of protecting the girl child from sexual assault and unwanted out-of-wedlock pregnancies.

-The prevalence of child marriage in Hausa-Fulani communities in Northwest Nigeria also lies along religious lines.
+The prevalence of child marriages in Hausa-Fulani communities in northwest Nigeria also lies along religious lines.
 Most child brides are from Mohammedan homes.
 To a large extent, the marriage culture is dictated by Islamic religious norms.
 Prepubescent marriage is the norm.
-The man is said to promise not to touch the girl until she reaches puberty and that this practice is in line with Prophet Mohammed's marriage to Aisha (Council on Foreign Relations, n.d.)5.
-The domineering influence of the parents and elders within the context of strong religious norms based on an interpretation of Islamic marital code fuels the belief that a girl child is fully matured for marriage and should be married off before or upon reaching puberty, the sure sign of which is the commencement of the menstrual period.
-It is believed that early marriage for a girl child maximizes her childbearing potential.
+The man is said to promise not to touch the girl until she reaches puberty and that this practice is in line with Prophet Mohammed's marriage to Aisha.
+10 The domineering influence of the parents and elders within the context of strong religious norms based on an interpretation of Islamic marital code fuels the belief that a girl child is fully matured for marriage and should be married off before or upon reaching puberty, the sure sign of which is the commencement of the menstrual period.
+It is believed that, early marriage for the girl child maximizes her childbearing potential.
 Within that Islamic culture, the new bride is often absorbed into a large harem where she is confined to strictly domestic roles.
-As Islam has permeated the socio-cultural life of the Hausa-Fulani, so has Islamic law and jurisprudence become assimilated into the native law and custom especially on issues of personal law relating to marriage and family life.
+As Islam has permeated the sociocultural life of the Hausa-Fulani, so has Islamic law and jurisprudence become assimilated into the native law and custom especially on issues of personal law relating to marriage and family life.